Rematch (video game)

-Rematch is a sports game developed by Sloclap and co-published by Kepler Interactive.
+Rematch is a 2025 sports game developed by Sloclap and co-published with Kepler Interactive.
 In the game, players control one player on their team in an association football match from a third-person perspective.
-The game was released on 19 June 2025 for Microsoft Windows, PlayStation 5, and Xbox Series X and Series S.
+The game was released on 19 June 2025 for Microsoft Windows, PlayStation 5, and Xbox Series X and Series S. The Academy of Interactive Arts & Sciences awarded Rematch with Sports Game of the Year at the 29th Annual D.I.C.E.
+Awards.
+Cross-play was released in September 2025, which greatly improved eSports performance like the Major Rematch Championship.

 Gameplay

 Rematch is a sports video game played from a third-person perspective.
 Players control a single footballer on the team, switching between attacker and defender and even the goalkeeper, which has specific abilities.
 The game features an aim and shoot mechanic for shooting the ball and scoring goals.
 The game is set in closed virtual reality arenas, with no fouls hence no penalties, no offside or any breaks in play.
 The ball does not go out of play so there are no throw-ins or goal kicks either.

 At launch, the game features four multiplayer modes: 3v3, 4v4, and 5v5, and a ranked 5v5 mode.
 The game will contain seasonal content to add game modes, events, features, and cosmetics for both players and stadiums.
 An offline mode with AI-controlled teammates is set to be released in 2026.